worldveil/photomosaic/README.md

     <img src="media/readme/face_montage.gif">
 </p>

-This makes use of an embedding network, a simple linear classifer on top, and a warp matrix for each image to align the eyes and scale it appropriately.
+This makes use of an embedding network, a simple linear classifier on top, and a warp matrix for each image to align the eyes and scale it appropriately.
 You just need to make a folder with a few examples so it can learn which face to include.

 ## How does it work?

-We're doing the digital equivilent of a very old technique - creating mosaics:
+We're doing the digital equivalent of a very old technique - creating mosaics:

 <p align="center">
    <img src="media/readme/fish.jpg" height="200">